My system for learning Mandarin Chinese (10 tips)

 That means a relatively small set of atomic symbols is used to create many Chinese characters.
 Thus, learning Chinese characters is much easier if you have a system for identifying and naming the parts of characters.
 The best system I could find is:

-“Remembering Simplified Hanzi: How Not to Forget the Meaning and Writing of Chinese Characters” by James W. Heisig and Timothy W. Richardson
+“Remembering Simplified Hanzi: How Not to Forget the Meaning and Writing of Chinese Characters” by James W. Heisig and Timothy W. Richardson [two volumes]

 Tips: